haskinse/bee2041_empirical_project/README.md

 - data/
   - raw/ original datasets (Kaggle, scraped data)
   - clean/ cleaned datasets used for analysis

-- docs/
-  - images and files used in the blog

 - output/
   - figures/ plots and charts